common-badger/wanderlust/doc/_START_HERE.md

   4. Run jslint
   5. Run all tests (will abort on failed tests)

-Any errors on the “grunt serve” command (outside of tests) are most likely caused by another instance of the server running.
-So make sure to terminate any additional servers via activity monitor.
+Any errors on the “grunt serve” command (outside of tests) are most likely caused by another instance of the server running, so make sure to terminate any additional servers via activity monitor or "ps -ax | grep node".

 Mongo must be running for “grunt serve” to work.
 You can run Mongo by executing “mongod” in the background.

+$ grunt test:server will run the test on the server side over a new clean database instance.

 ### Test Driven Development ###